 In the early 2010s I completed three essays for publication.
 The first was an essay on The Hunger Games novels and movies for an anthology of scholarship on nuclear issues in the post-9/11 world.
 The second was an essay on Darwinism and colonialism for the Oxford Handbook of Science Fiction edited by Dr. Rob Latham.
 The third was an essay on Leslie Marmon Silko's novel Ceremony and how it can be understood as an example of Indigenous futurism; this essay was published in the anthology Black and Brown Planets edited by Dr. Isiah Lavender III.

 In 2016 I completed co-editing an anthology of women's contributions—as artists, science journalists, poets, fiction writers, and editors—to the pioneering science fiction magazines of the 1920s and 1930s.
 The anthology is entitled Sisters of Tomorrow: The First Women of Science Fiction, and it won the 2017 PCA/ACA Susan Koppelman Award for the best anthology in feminist studies.
-I recently completed a monograph entitled Darwinian Feminism in Early Science Fiction: Angels, Amazons, and Women that is under contract with the University of Wales Press for a 2018 release.
+In 2018 I completed a monograph entitled Darwinian Feminism and Early Science Fiction: Angels, Amazons, and Women that was published by the University of Wales Press and which received a Choice Outstanding Academic Title Award from the Association of College and Research Libraries.
 I also co-edit the book series New Dimensions in Science Fiction for the University of Wales Press.